Jayson-Fong/python-lolhtml/examples/sanitization/README.md

 > [!CAUTION]
 > It is generally a bad idea to make your own sanitizer, especially if your use case prompts a more permissive set of
 > rules.
-If you are not sure about what you are doing, consider using another purpose-built package like
+If you are not sure about what you are doing, consider using a purpose-built package like
 > [nh3](https://pypi.org/project/nh3/) or [bleach](https://pypi.org/project/bleach/).

 > [!CAUTION]